Interview with Arthur Parsons, Game Director of LEGO “Harry Potter”

 Arthur: What we wanted to do… The first game was massive; it was a really big game.
 [In] the films, clearly, Harry Potter and the Deathly Hallows is split into two.
-So what we’ve done, again, internally it was like “Years 5–8” – obviously, there’s not an eighth year at Hogwarts – but there are six, strong story events for Year 7 (Deathly Hallows – Part 1) and then there are another six for Year 8 (Deathly Hallows Part 2).
+Again, obviously, there’s not an eighth year at Hogwarts, but there are six, strong story events for Year 7 (Deathly Hallows – Part 1), and then there are another six for Year 8 (Deathly Hallows Part 2).
 So the game is actually bigger than the first game, but there are still 24 story events in there, and there are something like 16 lessons and then all of the exterior areas… Whether it’s the forest when you’re camping in the tent, whether it’s London, King’s Cross, Godric’s Hollow, [there’s] a HUGE amount of real estate in this game.
 And from a direction point of view, we wanted to make sure that, like you say, “visually,” we know people relate to the films, but from our perspective, we’re not just aiming the game at kids [age] 6–12.
 They’re going to know the films.
 But we also have to cater to the fans, and the fans know the books like incredible detail.
-So for us, we’re dealing with kids, fans of the LEGO series, but also we are scouring the books for every little detail so that we manage to get stuff in there for fiction fans.
+So for us, we’re dealing with kids, fans of the LEGO series, but also, we are scouring the books for every little detail so that we manage to get stuff in there for fiction fans.
 Because these are the guys that, as they’re playing it, they’ll see something (and it may be the tiniest thing we’ve added) but they’ll be like “That’s so cool.” or “Yeah I remember that from the book!”
 Or, “I can’t believe they’ve added this in.”
 And so we try to meld the two together.

 Eric: That was my reaction playing the first game: “I cannot believe somebody else has read the same book as me and thought to turn it into a game!”
 Because it’s that recognition that rarely comes from games.
 A deeper perspective, a “we get you.”
 I think that’s something with the interactivity because with LEGO, it’s fun and inviting and people are going to be surprised when that stuff pops up.